1999 Rover Mini 1.3 MPI Manual - The Ultimate Specification

 (b) Reliability

 Everyone and their parents, seemingly fondly, remembers breaking down in a Mini, sometimes it was the distributor or the coil, other times the carburettor or the cooling system.
-All of the above were replaced with modern technology, you no longer had to worry about breaking down, or the drizzle.
+All of the above were replaced with modern technology, you no longer had to worry about breaking down, or light drizzle.

 (c) Safety